Ringing the Changes

 -----------------------------------------------------

-was Britain's oldest manufacturing company, stablished in 1570, during the reign of Queen Elizabeth.
+THE WHITECHAPEL BELL FOUNDRY was Britain's oldest manufacturing company, stablished in 1570, during the reign of Queen Elizabeth.

 It made some of the most famous bells in history, including those in St Paul's Cathedral, Westminster Abbey, the Bow Bells for St Mary-le-Bow, the original Liberty Bell - an icon of American independence - and new bells for the Queen's Diamond Jubilee and the 2012 Olympics.